 - Don’t overpack.
 Suites and staterooms have come a long way in providing luggage storage, but you still need to be smart about your choices.
 You want room to bring home a souvenir from that amazing market you visited without going over the weight restrictions on your flight home.
-Also know that many cruise ships have laundry.
-(And, hot off the presses: our cruise partner Oceania Cruises now has free use of the launderette for guests, so plan accordingly!)
+Many cruise ships even have laundry access (our cruise partner, Oceania Cruises, has free self-service use of the launderette for guests).

 - Don’t stay behind the camera too much—experience your trip with all your senses.
 Enough said, shutterbugs.
 Live a little!

 - Don’t forget your medicine, especially if you are prone to motion sickness.
-We addressed this in our What to Pack blog.
+We addressed this in our Travel Essentials blog.
 It’s a biggie.
 Make your medicine the first thing you pack.

 - Don’t be afraid to get to know your cabin steward.
 Use their services to make your stay comfortable.
 Shampoo, an extra pillow, or more towels—just ask!
 If you don’t always feel comfortable asking for help, here is a tip from one of our travel planners: “I’ll write a note thanking [the staff] for their service and then ask for whatever it is I need.
 It doesn’t hurt to leave a little tip as well!”

-- Don’t miss out on the embarkation city or disembarkation city—take a Go Next pre-cruise or post-cruise trip.
-We may be tooting our own horn here, but our travel experts here at Go Next have spent thousands of hours researching and traveling to set up amazing experiences in your embarkation and disembarkation cities.
+- Don’t miss out on the embarkation city or disembarkation city—take a Go Beyond with Go Next pre-cruise or post-cruise trip.
+Our travel experts have spent thousands of hours researching and traveling to set up amazing experiences in your embarkation and disembarkation cities.
 See more than just the airports!
 Bonus benefit: getting there early and leaving later helps alleviate worries about lost luggage and missing flights on either end of your cruise.

 - Don’t be afraid to rely–heavily!–on your travel experts.
 Here is a quote from one of our most experienced customer service professionals here at Go Next: “Some people feel they don’t want to bother us, but we are the experts!
 Reach out and ask all the questions you need to feel comfortable!”
 We really want to help you with whatever you need, before, during, and after your trip.
 Please do not be shy.